 While maintaining things over long-distance is hard and can lead to the failure of the relationship, not every long-distance relationship is doomed.

-In fact, according to the New York Post, a recent study found that 60 percent of long-distance relationships are successful.
+In fact, a recent study by Long Distance Relationship Statistics found that 60 percent of long-distance relationships are successful.
 While the four-month mark was a particularly challenging point for couples in the study, those who made it to the eight-month mark in a long-distance relationship were more likely to be successful.

 Based on this study, which included 1,000 participants, about 40 percent of such relationships result in break up.